-The remuneration for directors (excluding directors who are Audit and Supervisory Committee members) comprises the following three types.
 By encouraging a management commitment from both short- and long-term perspectives, the remuneration structure is designed to appropriately reward performance.

-In addition, only fixed remuneration, not including incentive remuneration, is provided to directors who are Audit and Supervisory Committee members, as they are responsible for management supervision and are not in a position to execute business.
+In addition, only fixed remuneration, not including incentive remuneration, is provided to directors who do not engage in business execution or who are Audit and Supervisory Committee members, as they are responsible for management supervision and are not in a position to execute business.